atomiv/atomiv.github.io/content/_authors/ivan-jovanovic.md

 degree: M.Sc.
 Software Engineering
 university: University of Belgrade (FON)

-short_bio: Ivan is a software engineer with extensive experience in IT development.
+short_bio: Ivan is a Technical Team Lead with extensive experience in Java backend development, developing enterprise applications using Spring and AWS Lambda.
 ---
-Ivan is a software engineer with extensive experience in IT development
+Ivan is a Technical Team Lead with extensive experience in Java backend development, developing enterprise applications using Spring and AWS Lambda.
+He joined Atomiv to share his experiences regarding best practices in microservice architecture and Java backend development.